afetit/fetal-mri-segmentation/README.md

 **Setting up DeepMedic:**

-Our framework was developed using DeepMedic; a project that offers easy access to deep learning for segmentation of structures of interest in 3D biomedical scans.
+Our framework was developed using DeepMedic; an open-source project that offers easy access to deep learning for segmentation of structures of interest in 3D biomedical scans.
-DeepMedic needs to be installed for our neural networks to be used.
+DeepMedic needs to be installed for our deep neural networks to be used.
 Details on how to install and use DeepMedic can be found on the project's GitHub (https://github.com/deepmedic/deepmedic); the networks were developed and refined using **v0.7.0**.

 **Using the brain detection network:**